-A captive is an insurance company that has been specifically formed to insure the risks of an affiliated business.
-Captive insurance companies are becoming wildly popular with owners of privately-owned mid-market businesses because they provide powerful benefits unseen with other planning strategies.
+A captive insurance company is a company that has been specifically formed to insure the risks of an affiliated business.
+Captive insurance companies are popular with owners of privately-owned mid-market businesses because they provide powerful benefits unseen with other planning strategies.
 With a captive insurance company, business owners receive platinum-level, tailored coverages that can fill gaps in their existing commercial policies.
-Additionally, captive insurance companies provide great ancillary benefits such as:
+Additionally, captive insurance companies provide great ancillary financial benefits such as:

 - Tax-exempt or tax deferred premiums paid to the captive insurance company

 - Improved cash flow through secured loans to the operating company